Walking And Running Both Have Low Impact On Joints.

 Understanding Joint Impact: More Than Just Force

 The term "impact" in the context of exercise refers to the force exerted on joints during weight-bearing activities.
-While it's true that running involves higher impact forces compared to walking, the crucial factor is not simply the magnitude of the force, but rather how that force is absorbed and distributed throughout the body.
+While it's true that running involves higher impact forces compared to walking, the crucial factor is not simply the magnitude of the force, but rather how that force is absorbed and distributed throughout the body It's one of those things that adds up..

 • Impact is relative: What constitutes "high impact" for one person may be perfectly manageable for another, depending on factors like body weight, fitness level, and pre-existing conditions.